 - Dry hair completely.
 Use a towel or a blow-dryer

 Short on time?
 Cleanse just the areas where you’ll attach strips.
-Part your locks into sections according to next step.
+Part your locks into sections according to the next step.
 Pour alcohol on a cotton ball.
 Sweep it lightly across parting lines.
 However, please avoid overusing alcohol to prevent harsh dryness and root damage.

 - Work with two mirrors or trade off extension application favors with friends.